 2. We believe a flourishing church gathering generally consists of 5-12 families and/or singles.

-Having said that, because God is always injecting new Christians into His Church, we must always be hospitable toward new parishioners.
+Having said that, because God is always injecting new Christians into His Church (1 Cor.
+12:18), we must always be hospitable toward new parishioners.
 As for the mathematics, there are none.
 But in our experience, a church begins to feel the natural loss of intimacy around 8-12 families or 40-50 total people (including children).
 This loss (generally sensed by the body) is a natural indicator that, in God’s timing, this one gathering should multiply into two.

 Now on the other end, what is too small?
 We believe anything less than three families, by and large, prohibits the sense of community seen in the Bible.
 For example, if two out of three families are sick one Sunday, then the church cannot gather.
 Again, there is no mathematics.
 These are purely benchmarks to be discerned by each individual gathering.

 Lastly, we must also recognize the model that Jesus left the church.
 While Jesus spoke to thousands, He was directly pastoring twelve.
 Now, this is descriptive of what He did not prescriptive in what He told us to do.
-However, His example should cause any pastor to evaluate if it’s wise to attempt to shepherd more than twelve.
+However, His example should cause any pastor to evaluate if it’s fruitful to directly shepherd more than Christ Himself.
 As I have mentioned above, there is no clear teaching on church size in the Scriptures so we are left to discern these areas through biblical examples and related doctrine.